Azure/azure-osconfig/docs/modules.md

 ## 4.5.
 MmiGet

 MmiGet takes as input arguments a handle returned by MmiOpen, the name of the component, the name of the object, and returns via output arguments the reported object payload formatted as JSON (same format as for MmiSet), the size of value size and MMI_OK if success, NULL, 0 and an error code defined in errno.h if failure.
 On success, the caller requests the module to free the memory for the JSON payload with MmiFree.

+The objectName and payload must must match a reported MIM object from the componentName MIM component and present in the module's MIM.
+There can only be one single MIM object per MmiGet call.
+Modules must not return to MmiGet payloads that are not following their MIM precisely.

 ```C
 int MmiGet(